• Skip to primary navigation

 Overlay District

-An Overlay District is a type of land use zoning district that “lies on top of” an existing zoning district.
-Overlay Districts provide one of the most flexible means to alter zoning in a town.
-Builders working in an overlay district can either build to the underlying zoning rules or to the overlay zoning rules.
-It is common for an Overlay District to provide incentives (e.g., density bonuses) for a builder to build to the new use (e.g., multifamily homes with a larger percentage of affordable housing than usually required).
+An overlay district is a type of land use zoning district that “lies on top of” an existing zoning district.
+Overlay districts provide one of the most flexible means to alter zoning in a town.
+Builders working in an overlay district can build either to the underlying zoning rules or to the overlay zoning rules.
+It is common for an overlay district to provide incentives (e.g., density bonuses) for a builder to build to the new use (e.g., multifamily homes with a larger percentage of affordable housing than usually required).

 Zoning Map